Mississippi Highway 471

 Mississippi Highway 471 (MS 471) is a highway in Central Mississippi.
 The southern terminus is at US 80 in Brandon.
 The northern terminus is at MS 43 in Goshen Springs.

 Route description

 MS 471 begins at an intersection with US 80 in Brandon and is a four-lane undivided highway.
-From there, the highway goes above I-20 on an overpass and goes through exurban areas while becoming a two-lane highway.
+From there, the highway goes above I-20 on an overpass (no interchange) and goes through exurban areas while becoming a two-lane highway.
 MS 471 has an interchange with Mississippi Highway 25 and goes through the unincorporated community of Goshen Springs.
 The road comes to an intersection with Sand Hill Road, turning left.
 The highway eventually comes to an end at an intersection with MS 43 near the Ross Barnett Reservoir.